Kabab33/discordLofiScraper/README.md

 1. Open Discord and start the lofi activity.
 2. In the network tab, filter by json.
-3. Click the garbage icon in the top left corner.says.moe
+3. Click the garbage icon in the top left corner
 4. Skip to the next song.
 5. There shuld be a reuest with the file as `1?seed=XXXXXXXXXX`.
 6. Copy the url of that request and paste it in the `.env` file as `DISCORD_SAYS_URL`.